Google Web Analytics REAL Time On Site & Bounce Rate

 - How many visitors download files or content from your website?

-- How much traffic and sales your online advertising refers to your website
+- How much traffic and sales do your online advertising refer to your website?

 Those are just some of the questions web analytics software solutions can help you answer about your business and its website.

 For a more in-depth overview do make and take the time to understand all the various features Google Web Analytics offers by reviewing the Google Web Analytics Guide.